cambridge-cares/TheWorldAvatar/web/twa-vis-platform/README.md

 1. The `mapbox_username` and `mapbox_api_key` are available as Docker secrets
 2. Copy the [custom visualisation service config](./example/vip.json) to the `stack-manager/inputs/config/services` directory
 3. In the stack config file, `visualisation` is included as part of the `services` `includes` list
-4. If the app will be running behind nginx at somewhere other than a domain top level domain, specify that path as an `ASSET_PREFIX` environment  variable in the service spec file. e.g. if your app will be hosted at `subdomain.theworldavatar.io/my/viz/app`, then set `ASSET_PREFIX` to `/my/viz/app` in `visualisation.json`, and nginx should point directtly to the `host:port` running the docker container of your app.
+4. If the app will be running behind nginx at somewhere other than a top level domain, specify that path as an `ASSET_PREFIX` environment  variable in the service spec file. e.g. if your app will be hosted at `subdomain.theworldavatar.io/my/viz/app`, then set `ASSET_PREFIX` to `/my/viz/app` in `visualisation.json`, and nginx should point directly to the `host:port` running the docker container of your app.

 > [!IMPORTANT]
-> `ASSET_PREFIX` must start with a slash but not end with one, as in the example above
+> `ASSET_PREFIX` must start with a slash but not end with one, as in the example above.

+>[!NOTE]
+> For typical self-hosted TWA deployment, `ASSET_PREFIX` must contain both the top level nginx path, and the stack level nginx path. e.g. if the app is deployed in a stack at `theworldavatar.io/demos/app`, then `ASSET_PREFIX` should be set to `demos/app/visualisation` to account for the `visualisation` path added by the stack level nginx.

 5. Specify the directory holding the configuration files that should be mapped to a volume called `webspace` or your preference
 6. .
 Populate this directory with your require visualisation configuration files